 All proceeds will be donated to the Safehouse Progressive Alliance for Nonviolence.
 The gathering will take place on the rooftop of the West End Tavern so guests can revel in great sips and some fresh air.
 It’s the perfect opportunity to have fun and support a worthy cause.

 - Date: TBD 2024

 Like Denver, the Springs is packed with microbreweries.
 Bristol Brewing and Phantom Canyon are some of the most popular in town, but you won’t be hard-pressed to find a slew of others.
 It also has its fair share of beer festivals to imbibe in the summer sun.

 Feast of Saint Arnold XI – Family Friendly Beer Festival

 If you’re looking for a family-friendly festival to enjoy, look no further than the Feast of Saint Arnold XI.
 Hosted by the Chapel of our Saviour Episcopal Church within the Broadmoor neighborhood, this longstanding favorite since 2013 features over 20 breweries and distilleries to simple along with a large family zone.
 Even better, proceeds benefit the organization’s community engagement efforts.

 - Website: feastofsaintarnold.com

 Beer Festivals in the Rocky Mountains

-There are amazing craft breweries hidden through all stretches of the Rocky Mountains, from the front range to the western slope.
-You can also find big beer festivals held at an array of mountain towns, including Breckenridge, Salida, Steamboat Springs, Durango and Telluride.
-On top of that come September and October and you can celebrate Oktoberfests at locations all around Colorado.
+There are amazing hidden gem breweries through all stretches of the Rocky Mountains, from the front range to the western slope.
+You can also find big beer festivals held at an array of mountain towns, including Breckenridge, Salida, Steamboat Springs, Durango, and Telluride.
+On top of that, come September and October, you can celebrate Oktoberfests at locations all around the state.

-Jan – Big Beers, Belgians & Barleywines Festival in Breckenridge – Thursday-Sunday, January 4-6, 2024
+- Big Beers, Belgians & Barleywines Festival in Breckenridge – Thursday-Sunday, January 4-6, 2024